Raise even more money for comedians and the trussell trust

 The money we raise will be split between the performers and The Trussell Trust.
 When your livelihood disappears we don’t want to be the guys asking comedians to work for free.

 The event will take place on Saturday 15th August 2020 at 7pm (UK time).
+Anyone who buys a ticket will be able to watch the show for up to 48 hours after the show has finished.

 You can purchase a link to the live stream or alternatively join our 'front row' seats where the performers will be able to interact with you on Zoom.